 The new DTC study puts the cost of restoring the building as a youth center at between $1.8 million and $2.6 million.
 The proposed work would include repairing masonry, weatherizing the roof, replacing all windows and exterior doors, sandblasting, repainting, removing dropped ceilings, replacing pipes, removing floor tiles, replacing oak floors.
 For starters.

-“This is a for total renovation from the structural members, to avoid any liabilities or contractor warranty issues,” the report states.
+“This is for a total renovation from the structural members, to avoid any liabilities or contractor warranty issues,” the report states.

 “The building has been vacant for several years and has been vandalized within its walls.
 The interior consists of classrooms, office space and a central basketball court.
 The building exterior is constructed of masonry.
-About 10 or the 15 percent of the masonry will need repointing.
+About 10 or 15 percent of the masonry will need repointing.
 Many of the windows have been boarded or are covered with wire mesh to prevent entry.
 The windows themselves are in poor condition, deteriorated because of a lack of maintenance.
 These areas show considerable signs of water damage, either leakage or freeze-thaw deterioration.”

 The East Shore rink is used only for occasional volleyball games in the summer, according to the report.
-The consultants found the facility in “a state of disrepair.
+The consultants found the facility in “a state of disrepair.”
 Water-chilling pipes under the rink floor have “been victimized by limited vandalism.”
 The report notes that city engineers have raised “the possibility of converting the rink to a facility for roller sports.”

 The other centers studied are operating—though sometimes in somewhat precarious conditions.

 Fair Haven’s Farnam Neighborhood House, for instance, needs to connect smoke detectors to a new fire alarm system.
 That would cost an estimated $25,000.